taoshen99/MUBDsyn/README.md

 2. The criteria (or rule) for an ideal decoy previously defined in the earlier versions are integrated into a new scoring function for RL to fine-tune the generator.

-Below is how to implement and run MUBD-DecoyMaker3.0.
+Below is how to implement and run MUBD-DecoyMaker 3.0.

 ![Figure from manuscript](figures/model.png)